sparkflows/sparkflows-docs/docs/aws/ecs-fargate-sparkflows-deployment/architecture.rst

 1. Fire Insights tasks running on ECS Fargate containers.
 2. Metadata stored in RDS MySql instance.
 3. In web interface create workflows, pipelines etc with interactive executon.
+4. User can browse the s3 and hive tables.
-4. worfklows and pipelines are executed on EMR Cluster through livy/airflow.
+5. Execute the worfklows and pipelines on EMR Cluster through livy/airflow and on EKS.